liferay/liferay-docs/develop/tutorials/articles/web-content/implementing-application-display-templates.markdown

             </ul>
         </#if>

-2. When you go back to your portlet and select *Options* &rarr;
-   *Configuration* and click the *Display Template* drop-down.
+2. Go back to your portlet and select *Options* &rarr; *Configuration* and click the *Display Template* drop-down.
 Select the ADT you created, and click *Save*.

 ![Figure 2: The example Quick List template displays entities in a bullet list format.](../../images/quick-list-template.png)